Chris Corzo Injury Attorneys

 • Jackknifing if braking too hard.

-Snow related car wrecks often happen because drivers go too fast for conditions or follow too closely.
+Snow-related car wrecks often happen because drivers go too fast for conditions or follow too closely.
 However, snow is visible, so drivers are more likely to slow down.
 Snow lowers tire traction, which makes it harder for cars to stop or turn.
 Drivers may also misjudge how slippery the road really is.

-Common snow storm car wrecks
+Common snowstorm car wrecks

-• Rear end crashes from longer stopping distances.
+• Rear-end crashes from longer stopping distances.

-• Slide offs into ditches or shoulders.
+• Slide off into ditches or shoulders.

 • Minor fender benders at intersections.